Surrogate Scoring Rules: Introduction

 \section{Introduction}

-Strictly proper scoring rules (SPSR)~\citep{brier1950verification,McCarthy:56,Win:69,murphy1970scoring,matheson1976scoring,Savage:71,Jose:06, Gneiting:07} have been developed to elicit private information (e.g. probability assessment of whether the S \& P 500 index will go up next week) and evaluate the reported information for settings where the principal will have access to the ground truth (e.g. whether S \& P 500 index actually went up) at some point.
-The score of an agent measures the quality of his prediction.
-Moreover, facing a strictly proper scoring rule, an agent strictly maximizes his expected score by truthfully revealing his prediction.
+Strictly proper scoring rules (SPSR)~\citep{brier1950verification,Win:69,Savage:71,Jose:06, Gneiting:07} have been developed to elicit private information (e.g. probability assessment about whether the S\&P 500 index will go up next week) and evaluate the reported information for settings where the principal will have access to the ground truth (e.g. whether S\&P 500 index actually went up) at some point.
+The score of an agent measures the quality of her prediction.
+Moreover, facing a strictly proper scoring rule, the agent strictly maximizes her expected score by truthfully revealing her prediction.
+In this paper, we focus on extending the literature of SPSR to the information elicitation {\em without} verification (IEWV) settings where the principal does not have access to the ground truth and still wants to elicit private probabilistic beliefs.
+We ask the following question: